 - On-demand or live streamed, online shows: $25

 Please note that the fee is per production and *not* per performance or exhibition.
 The maximum that one production can pay for registration is $125.
-One registration fee equals one listing online.
+One registration fee equals one listing online and in the guide.